natural/java2python/doc/intro.rst

         ...

 See what |j2py| did there?
 It tried to do what you would do.
-For further explaination and enumeration see the :ref:`features` chapter.
+For further explanation and enumeration see the :ref:`features` chapter.

 Why Bother?